 The best leaders do not associate their actions with leadership.
 They simply work on behalf of the team, displaying competencies and commitment that are contagious, in a way that others feel compelled to follow the example.
 Quality and performance naturally happen.

 Transformational change is associated with the organisation having to focus on a single bigger leap, as opposed applying the incremental PDCA cycle approach.
-This often calls for a more focused style of leadership.
+This also starts with assessing the problem and opportunities that motivates a change; but from thereon often calls for a more focused style of leadership.
 See my post on influencing transformational change.